mason3k/flask_demo/README.md

 Check it out: http://sujones.pythonanywhere.com/

+> :warning: **If you receive a 502 error**: Please refresh the page!
+It is a problem with Python Anywhere that I'm working to address.

 ## Test User

 As an exercise, I implemented authentication for the site so that user's responses could be saved and retrieved.
 If you'd like to explore the site without registering, you can use the dummy bootstrapped user: